e4drcf/ewizardjs-docs/docs/documentation/CLI-commands.md

 # eWizard CLI commands

-eWizardJS provides a CLI interface for simplifying content creation and working with eWizard platform.
+eWizard CLI provides a CLI interface for simplifying content creation and working with eWizard platform.
-With the use of some simple CLI commands you can initialize the eDetailer, export it to appropriative CLM, push to eWizard platform or implement appropriative
+With the use of some simple CLI commands you can initialize the eDetailer, export it to appropriate CLM, push to eWizard platform or implement appropriate functionality.

 eWizard CLI commands could be divided into a few groups depending on their purpose: